Murphy homers for 1st hit in MLB debut, A’s blank Angels 4-0

+He sure gave the Oakland Athletics and his family plenty to cheer in a memorable major league debut.

-OAKLAND, Calif.
-(AP) — Sean Murphy homered for his first hit in his major league debut, Marcus Semien added a two-run shot two batters later and the Oakland Athletics beat the Los Angeles Angels 4-0 on Wednesday night.
+Murphy homered for his first hit and caught a shutout that meant the most to him — along with a key September win.
+Marcus Semien added a two-run shot two batters after Murphy connected, and the A’s beat the Los Angeles Angels 4-0 on Wednesday night.

+“I’d be lying if I said I wasn’t nervous or I didn’t have any anxiety out there, but once you’ve settled in the game, of course the home run helps, I felt much better and much more comfortable out there,” Murphy said.

-Murphy drove an 0-1 pitch from Jake Jewell over the right center wall in the fifth inning and replays showed his proud parents cheering and celebrating in the stands.
+Murphy drove an 0-1 pitch from Jake Jewell over the right-center wall in the fifth inning and replays showed his proud parents, Mike and Marge, cheering and celebrating in the stands.

+“Hit a homer, catch a shutout, not a bad start,” manager Bob Melvin said.
+“I think he’ll probably tell you he’s just as proud of the shutout as he is the homer.”

 Jurickson Profar also went deep as the A’s slugged away to give Tanner Roark (9-8) plenty of support — not to mention sparkling defense.